seal-aerospec/AeroSpec-Dashboard/README.md

 ### Blueprints & Devices

 In the Blueprints & Devices component, the user can edit their blueprint and add/delete devices.
 The "Edit Blueprint" button opens a popup window to allow the user to upload or drag their desired blueprint.
 A left sidebar shows the user's current devices.
 To place a device, the user must click on the correct location in the blueprint.
 The device should appear in the left sidebar and display relevant information about it.
-THe categories featured can be found in the [INSERT SECTION HERE] section of this document.
+The categories featured can be found in the [INSERT SECTION HERE] section of this document.
 To delete a device, the user must click the trash icon on the left sidebar.

 It is important to note that the user must manually add and delete the device into the AeroSpec Dashboard.
 If the user moves a device, the user must also re-configure the device's location in this component by deleting and re-adding it [Does the data for it get deleted as well?].
 There is no location tracking in the sensors.